KidiIT/Using-SetInterval-Method--to-iterate-through-colours-with-JavaScript/README.md

-# Using setinterval method to iterate through colours with JavaScript
+# Using set interval method to iterate through colours with JavaScript

 HOW TO USE: